WillT93/Arduino-CarAccessoryKit/README.md

 ## Code Modifications
 All the code for this project is written in Arduino code for the ESP32 and uploaded to this repository.
 Feel free to make modifications and improvements, I would ask you raise a PR to have them pulled back into this repo for everyones benefit.

-Sensitive information such as Wi-Fi names and password etc are all stored in a secrets file.
+Sensitive information such as Wi-Fi names and password etc are all stored in a secrets file `arduino_secrets.h`.
 This hasn't been uploaded for obvious reasons, but a sample file is present to show the formatting.
 Update as needed and remove the `-sample` suffix.

 ## PCB Modifications
 The PCB was designed using the Standard Edition of [EasyEDA](https://easyeda.com).
 Other software exists such as the open source KiCad and the commercial software EAGLE.